camunda/camunda/qa/import-performance-tests/README.md

 ## Results\Reporting

-Once importing is finished a report will be generated in `target/reports` folder.
+During the test execution runtime statistics as well as final results will be printed in standard output stream.

 ## Known limitations